General Applicant Information – Reserve February 9-10, 2017 for your BUSM Pharmacology visit and interviews. Invitations on a rolling basis.

 In addition, 7 Ph.D candidates in the Biomolecular Pharmacology Training Program are enrolled through the Department of Biomedical Engineering.

 Recent graduates are pursuing academic careers in pharmacological research as well as pursuing drug development at academic medical centers and in the pharmaceutical/biotechnology industry.
-Click here to see some recent alumni.
+Click here to see training outcomes of our NIGMS program.

 Boston, Cambridge, and the surrounding area provide one of the greatest concentrations of intellectual, cultural, and recreational resources in the United States.
 Boston University itself has superb athletic and recreational facilities as well as many student groups and activities that are open to all graduate students.